disarmamentcourses/disarmamentcourses.github.io/index.md

 see, e.g., the teaching resources offered by the [EU Non-Proliferation and Disarmament Consortium](https://www.nonproliferation.eu/education-resources/teaching-resources/).

-## Reusing Material
-All information on this website is licensed under __INSERT LICENSE__.
-Feel free to reuse it, providing that you indicate the author name(s) and the license.

 ## Courses
 _Click on the lecture title to access the corresponding syllabus_